The Disaster Artist: Synopsis

-Backed by a seemingly endless, mysterious supply of money, Wiseau develops, produces, directs, and stars in The Room, despite having no knowledge of filmmaking.
-On-set relationships are a disaster: the story itself is nonsensical and full of plot threads that are never addressed or resolved (a matter complicated by Wiseau refusing to give anyone a full copy of the script); Wiseau's camera set-up requires two crews to operate, actors and crew storm off the set, dialogue and blocking are constantly tweaked, sets are dismantled only to be rebuilt and re-shot the following day, and at the last possible moment, Wiseau convinces Sestero to play Mark despite the role already having been cast.
-By the end of the shooting, Sestero, along with the rest of the cast and crew, become convinced that the film will never be seen and lose their enthusiasm, resulting in lackluster performances and technical and storytelling blunders that prove impossible to correct in post-production.
+Backed by a mysterious, seemingly endless supply of money, Wiseau develops, produces, directs, and stars as the lead role in The Room, despite having no knowledge of filmmaking whatsoever.
+On-set relationships are a disaster: the story itself is nonsensical and full of plot threads that are never addressed or resolved (a matter complicated by Wiseau refusing to give anyone a full copy of the script); Wiseau's camera set-up requires two crews to operate, actors and crew storm off the set, dialogue and blocking are constantly tweaked, sets are dismantled only to be rebuilt and re-shot the following day, and, at the last possible moment, Wiseau convinces Sestero to play Mark despite the role already having been cast.
+By the end of the shooting, Sestero, along with the rest of the cast and crew, become convinced that the film is merely a vanity project for Wiseau that will never actually be seen by anyone and lose their enthusiasm, resulting in lackluster performances and technical and storytelling blunders that prove impossible to correct in post-production.
 The production also takes its toll on Sestero's relationship with his girlfriend, who breaks up with him after the Los Angeles portion of the shoot ends.
-To lift Sestero's morale, Wiseau writes additional scenes for them to perform during second unit filming in San Francisco, which runs considerably smoother.
+To lift Sestero's morale, Wiseau writes additional scenes for them to perform during second unit filming in San Francisco, which runs considerably smoother, to everyone's surprise.
 These recollections are occasionally interspersed with "fantastical, sad, self-contradictory stories" about Wiseau's conflicted past, which apparently includes such experiences as being ridiculed for his interest in America while growing up in an unidentified Eastern Bloc country, being threatened with death by sadistic French policemen, and quietly progressing from a yo-yo and toy bird salesman to a retail and real estate tycoon, which serve to highlight his motivations for attempting to enter the film industry.

 Shortly after filming ends, Wiseau gives Sestero a rough cut of the film as a parting gift.
 Sestero screens it for his family, who are enthralled by its bizarre ineptitude.
 Their reaction turns out to be prophetic when, eight months later, Wiseau secures a release for the film, beginning its cult reputation as "the Citizen Kane of bad movies."
-The book ends with Sestero's meditation on how Wiseau's handling of The Room's creation demonstrates the power (and danger) of unconditional belief in one's dreams.
+The book ends with Sestero's meditation on how Wiseau's handling of The Room's creation demonstrates the power (and danger) of unshakeable belief in one's dreams.